AlainNgauthier/rebecca-food/README.md

-## Rebecca Food Project
+## Rebecca Food

-Rebecca Food is a personal project built with the JS library ReactJs.
-React Hooks, Context API and Fetch API are some of techniques used to create this application.
+Rebecca Food is a personal food store project built in ReactJs. <br/>
+React Hooks, Context API and Axios are some of techniques I used to create this web application.<br/>
+On the home page, there's a list of restaurants and a form for search.
+Each restaurant has a special page where the user can see the menu availaible for tht day.
+Depending on the schedule, a restaurant is open or closed (open between 10am and 9pm).<br/>
-Firstly, to satisfy the users preferencies, the site can be visited on light or dark mode clicking on the right corner button.
+To satisfy the users preferencies, the site can be visited on light or dark mode by a click on the right corner button.
-On the home page, there is a list of restaurants and a form for search.
-Depending on the schedule, a restaurant will be open or closed (open between 10am and 9pm).
-The user can get acces to the page of each restaurant listed on the home page.

 ### Getting Started

 In the project directory, you can run: